batra-mlp-lab/visdial-rl/README.md

 python -m visdom.server -p <port>
 ```

 Now you can navigate to `localhost:<port>` on your local machine and select the appropriate environment from the drop down to visualize the plots.
-For example, if I want to start a `sl-abot` job which logs plots by connecting to the above visdom server (hosted at `localhost:<port>`), the following command may be used to create an environment titled `my-abot-job`
+For example, if I want to start a `sl-abot` job which logs plots by connecting to the above visdom server (hosted at `localhost:<port>`), the following command may be used to create an environment titled `my-abot-job`:

 ```
 python train.py -useGPU \